 Both keyboards support different input types including QWERTY, QWERTZ, PC etc. It depends on the language you are using.
 For my language, Sindhi Gboard has a feature where you can type in English, and the keyboard will convert in Sindhi.
 Check out the features both provide in the language settings.

 Accents and special characters

 Adding accents and special characters in SwiftKey vs Gboard review was essential.
 Regarding showing hidden accents after holding a key, SwiftKey does a good job.
 The option is disabled in the settings but after enabling you will be able to see other accents and special characters when you hold a key.
 Gboard only shows one character.
-One thing Gboard does good is, in full stop menu you see lots of other symbols while SwiftKey only shows four symbols when you hold the full stop key.
+One thing Gboard does better is, in full stop menu you see lots of other symbols while SwiftKey shows four symbols when you hold the full stop key.

 Check out: 5 Best SwiftKey Themes.